tunks/scala-scratchpad/web-effect-system/README.md

 }
 ```

-Finally, we can tie them to some endpoints:
+Finally, we tie them to some endpoints:

 ```scala
 class Demo extends HttpServlet {